by Jay W. Sharp

 A Legacy of Service

-Before the buffalo soldiers, black troopers, in a fruitless quest for freedom from bondage, fought on both sides during the American Revolution.
+Before becoming buffalo soldiers, the black troopers, in a fruitless quest for freedom from bondage, had fought on both sides during the American Revolution.
 In Emmaneul Gottlieb Leutze’s famous painting, Washington Crossing the Delaware, a black soldier mans a pole on the starboard side of the bow of the general’s boat in the middle of the icy river.

 Free black soldiers fought under General Andrew Jackson in the 1814 and 1815 Battle of New Orleans.
 Fourteen-year-old black drummer Jordan Noble beat the famous long roll that summoned his general’s troops, throughout the heaviest fire, to prosecute the fight.